dsccommunity/xPSDesiredStateConfiguration/README.md

     * Fixed bug in finding the path to the executable.
     * Changed name to be xWindowsProcess everywhere.
 * xWindowsOptionalFeatureSet
     * Updated resource to use new ResouceSetHelper functions and added integration tests.
     * Updated documentation and example
+* xWindowsFeatureSet
+    * Updated resource to use new ResouceSetHelper functions and added integration tests.
+    * Updated documentation and example